VCDBN/opsc7311-part-2-Yuvin15/README.md

 1. **User Authentication**: Users can log in to the app using their username and password.

+2. **User Registration**: Users can create new prefiles with a unique username.

-2. **Category Creation**: Users can create categories to organize their timesheet entries.
+3. **Category Creation**: Users can create categories to organize their timesheet entries.
 Each timesheet entry must belong to a specific category.

 3. **Timesheet Entry Creation**: Users can create timesheet entries by providing the following details:
    - Date